-Referral Officer Comment/Outcome Flood Engineer Flood information was prepared and used in a referral to development engineers.
+Referral Officer Comment/Outcome Flood Engineer Flood information was prepared and used in a referral to 5 development engineers.
 Design Delivery See Local Development Committee notes below.
 Local Development Committee The referral comments for this Committee mirror the referral for the Design Delivery Office above.
 The comments note: "Whilst Stage 1 of this development may proceed ahead of any further development of 'The Vintage', approval of the current Master Plan should be contingent on further liaison between Council, RMS and proponents of 'The Vintage', to ensure that future opportunities for a roundabout to serve both sides of Wine Country Drive are pursued."
-The referral then recommends the imposition of a four-legged roundabout at Stage 1.
+The referral then recommends the imposition of a four- legged roundabout at Stage 1.
 As is known, the applicant does not propose any additional vehicle connection to Wine Country Drive as part of Stage 1 works.
 Additionally there are no physical works proposed in this initial stage, therefore there is no nexus to require the applicant to complete major intersection works at this time.
 The applicant has stated an intent to carry out intersection treatment works as part of Stage 2.
 Given the critical nature of this mater, a recommended condition of consent has been imposed (Condition No. 5), ensuring that the matter of intersection treatment is addressed at the Stage 2 assessment of the masterplan.
-Environmental Stage 1 works propose no form of onsite wastewater

-Health: Onsite disposal, therefore no objection raised.
-Sewer disposal, therefore no objection raised.
-Management Environmental Health Health referrals to be carried out following lodgement of additional stages.
+Environmental Health: Onsite Sewer Stage 1 works propose no form of onsite wastewater disposal, therefore no objection raised.
+Management Environmental Health referrals to be carried out following lodgement of Health additional stages.
 Ecological No works are proposed for Stage 1 of the development.
 No ecological impact is expected and therefore, no conditions are recommended.
 A series of recommendations have been made regarding the development's masterplan which should be considered by the applicant in the later stages of development.
 Development Engineers A request for additional information is made.
 A number of revisions are made, with final referral comments raising no objection to the proposal, subject to recommended conditions of consent.
+Additional Referral: A secondary referral was made to Council's Development Engineers on 7 th August 2018 following confirmation that additional flooding requirements had not been considered.
+In liaison with the applicant, a suitable solution to flood matters was determined and a final referral comment from

+Development Engineers was received on 8 November 2018.
 Community Planning Stage 1 requires little input from a community planning perspective.
 It is noted that further stages will require the submission of a Social Impact Assessment and review from Community Planning at such time.
 Heritage Officer The recommendations of the archaeological reports have been considered.
 Conditions pertaining to the archaeological reports shall be imposed during the determination of future stages.
 Strategic Planning Recommended conditions of consent are received.
 Where appropriate, the recommended conditions have been applied to the draft notice of determination.